CPS 721: An Introduction

 Parse natural language noun phrases or sentences and identify the sources

-of ambiguity in them.
+of syntactic ambiguity in them.

 to implement preconditions of actions and their successor state axioms